enkemmc/minesweeper/README.md

 3. In the repository directory, run `wasm-pack build --target web` to compile the project to WebAssembly.
 4. Serve the `index.html` file using a web server of your choice.
 For example, install [live-server](https://crates.io/crates/live-server), run `live-server` in the repository directory and navigate to `http://localhost:8080`.
 5. Play the game in your web browser!

+## Why

+I was curious how much additional effort would be required to include a webassembly module in a front-end project.
+This project also gave me an opportunity to work with the latest webassembly APIs.
+I now have a better understanding of the drawbacks and benefits of including webassembly in future projects.